pbelabbes/bonita-doc/CONTRIBUTING.md

 ### Bootstrap alerts

-In order to reproduce [Bootstrap alerts](http://getbootstrap.com/components/#alerts) that were present in former documentation site, we introduced **markdown-it-alerts**.
+In order to reproduce [Bootstrap alerts](http://getbootstrap.com/components/#alerts) that were present in former documentation site, we use [*boostrap.rb* plugin](https://github.com/ikus060/jekyll-bootstrap-plugin) .

 It allows to recreate a `div` block with custom classes.

 We added 5 types of container :